jschaf/mccc/battle/hammelburg.md

 offense, surprise and audacity were present in abundance.

-Task Force Baum was not an appropriate formation for a daring raid 60 miles into enemy territory.
-A raid is defined as "swift,temporary penetration of enemy territory for a specific mission" that require "detailed intelligence, preparation and planning."
+Task Force Baum was not an appropriate formation for a daring raid 60 miles into enemy territory because it lacked the combat power and sustainment capabilities to operate through 60 miles of enemy terrain.
+On the characteristic of concentration Patton wrote, "Never send a boy on a man's job, the larger the force and the more violence you use in the attack [...] the smaller will be your proportionate losses."
-[@U.S.2009CombinedArms, 6-40]  When Patton assigned the mission, the entire chain of command protested the small size.
-Hoge, Abrams, Cohen and Baum all questioned the rationale of using 300 troopers for a mission fraught with risks.
-Patton claims he was persuaded by Bradley to uphold the small size, but the diaries of both generals conflict each other.
+[@Thomp1948OperationsTask, 22] In doctrinal terms, "concentration is massing of overwhelming effects of combat power to achieve a single purpose." [@U.S.2012OffenseDefense, 3-1]  Patton eschewed his own advice in ordering the raid.
+When Patton assigned the mission, the entire chain of command protested the small size.
+Hoge, Abrams, Cohen and Baum all questioned the rationale of using 300 men for a mission fraught with risks.
+Abrams strongly argued for using his whole combat command, asserting that the almost 5,000 men of his "combat command could go anywhere."
+Despite the protests, Patton insisted on a small force.
+Patton claims he was persuaded by Bradley to use a small formation, but the diaries of both generals conflict each other. [@Blume1996PattonPapers, 671]

 The risk of a small organic formation was not mitigated.
-In short the risks were; a small formation, no support from 3rd Army since it was moving North, they were operating in 7th Army's area of operations.
+Third Army moved North the following day, leaving Task Force Baum in Seventh Army's area of operations.
+Task Force Baum passed out of artillery range after 10 miles, operating alone, unafraid and unsupported past Laufach.
 Political power directed concentration in the wrong places.
-Patton request that MAJ Stiller, his aide, accompany the raid.
-Ostensibly, MAJ Stiller's purpose was to experience a "taste of combat" but Stiller later told Baum that his purpose was to identify LTC John Waters, Patton's son-in-law. [@BaronBG2009RaidUntold, 23, 37]  Though Patton later vehemently denied organizing the raid to rescue his son-in-law, his letters to his wife suggest he knew of Water's location at *Oflag*. [@Blume1996PattonPapers, 664-665, 675]
+Patton requested that MAJ Stiller, his aide-de-camp, accompany the raid.
+Ostensibly, MAJ Stiller's purpose was to experience a "taste of combat" but Stiller later told Baum that his purpose was to identify LTC John Waters, Patton's son-in-law. [@BaronBG2009RaidUntold, 23, 37] Though Patton later vehemently denied organizing the raid to rescue his son-in-law, his letters to his wife suggest he knew of Water's location at *Oflag*. [@Blume1996PattonPapers, 664-665, 675]  The

-"Never send a boy on a man's job, the larger the force and the more violence you use in the attack [...] the smaller will be your proportionate losses." [@Thomp1948OperationsTask, 22]  Patton did not take his own advice into account.
-He acknowledge the small force as his only mistake.
-No attempt was made to integrate Allied air power into the mission, which by March 1944 was completely dominant.
-Task Force Baum passed out of artillery range after 10 miles, and so operated alone, unafraid and unsupported past Laufach.

-Secondly, the Task Force did not maintain the sufficient tempo need to complete the raid while still operating within the safety net of surprise and audacity.
-Due to the politically directed nature of the mission, things were not quite clear cut.
-Patton alleged in a press conference that "it really was all for deception."
-As a consequence, Baum took valuable time to destroy German infrastructure along the route.
-After using tanks to knock down telephone poles, Baum ordered his infantry to move to cut the wires.
-At Gemünden, Baum destroyed several barges, and rail cars.

-By the time Baum moved to Hill 427, his men had gone without sleep for 100 hours. [@Whiti200348Hours, 28]

-Additionally, U.S. Armor in WWII was unaccustomed to traveling at night.
-Under black-out conditions the Task Force managed only 15mph.
+Task Force Baum did not maintain the tempo needed to retain the initiative and prevent the Germans from fixing their force.
 Initially, Patton's hallmarks of surprise and audacity afforded the Task Force relative safety under a blanket of fog.
 Obstfelder slowly lifted the fog of war as Baum continued.
-After confirming his composition, disposition and objective via the plane and Lotz at Weickersgruben, Baum lost all advantage.
-The compressed planning timeline orchestrated by Patton cost hours on the battlefield.
+At Weickersgruben, Obstfelder had a complete and accurate picture of Baum's task force.
+Obstfelder's scout plane confirmed the composition and disposition of the column and Lotz confirmed the objective.
+Without air support, Baum had no means of preventing reconnaissance assets from observing his position.
+The compressed planning timeline orchestrated by Patton prevented the synchronization of assets needed to maintain tempo throughout the depth of the fight.
+No attempt was made to integrate Allied air power into the mission, which by March 1944 was completely dominant.

+Further eroding Baum's ability to control tempo was the poor dissemination of information.
 Most of Baum's men were poorly informed about the mission.
-Additionally, there was no plane for consolidating prisoner's at the prison.
+Consequently, at every unforeseen event, precious time was lost as Baum worked to invent solutions.
+For example, when Baum was presented with almost 1,500 prisoners, it took almost two hours for him to dispatch 1LT Nutto to begin the recon.
+CPT Robert Reppa, a liberated POW, noted that the "men were not informed and they lost cohesion in the mass of liberated prisoners."
+[@Reppa1948ThatRaid, 28-29] It another four and a half hours for the convoy to finally depart *Oflag XIII*.
+According another POW, CPT Sheldon Thompson, the long time spent milling at the objective, coupled with "hopeless aspect of the future [...] brought an inertia and an apathy that would have been a serious problem even under more favorable circumstances." [@Thomp1948OperationsTask, 14] The lack of contingency planning diminished Baum's tempo throughout the fight.

+The lack of sleep compounded the friction resulting from the lack of planning.
+By the time Baum moved to Hill 427, his men had gone without sleep for 100 hours. [@Whiti200348Hours, 28]  In assessing the decisions of the leadership due to lack of sleep, Reppa wrote that officers made "confused decisions and failed to make proper reconnaissance."  [@Reppa1948ThatRaid, 29] Thompson reasserts this view, stating that Baum "did not use the reconnaissance section as frontal security at any time during the operation."
-Baum failed to use his reconnaissance assets to prevent friction from disrupting his tempo.
+[@Thomp1948OperationsTask, 23] As a result, the convoy become embroiled in short engagements that the reconnaissance section could avoided.
+Baum failed to use his reconnaissance assets to prevent friction from slowing his tempo.

 Audacity and surprise are often necessary for mission accomplishment but were not sufficient for Task Force Baum.
-Task Force Baum holds the distinction of venturing farther into enemy territory than any force before without the promise of reinforcement. [@BaronBG2009RaidUntold, 111]
+Task Force Baum holds the distinction of venturing farther into enemy territory than any force before without the promise of reinforcement. [@BaronBG2009RaidUntold, 111]  Patton acknowledged the small force as his only mistake in the war writing in his journal, "throughout the campaign in Europe I know of no error I made except that of failing to send a combat command to Hammelburg". [@BaronBG2009RaidUntold, 271]

-\TODO[inline]{scale parenthesis around small caps}
-\TODO[inline]{kerning of small caps after quotes}

-\listoftodos

 \newpage